Ryan5453/demucs/README.md

 # Demucs

 > [!NOTE]
 > This is a mantained fork of the [author's fork](https://github.com/adefossez/demucs) of the [original](https://github.com/facebookresearch/demucs) Demucs repository.
 It has been modified to be a inference-only package.
+Read the [changelog](docs/changelog.md) for more information.

 Demucs is a state-of-the-art music source separation model, currently capable of separating drums, bass, and vocals from the rest of the accompaniment.
 Demucs is based on a U-Net convolutional architecture inspired by [Wave-U-Net][waveunet].